IUrixl/Lithium/README.md

 # Lithium
 Lithium is a 3D rendering engine fully coded in Batch.

+## Deprecation
+This project has been dropped as i have made a whole new version from zero, "LithiumGL", an optimized and more powerfull rendering engine than this one!
+Should be released so far.

 ## How does it works
 It reads a model, makes the points and then connect the points using the Bresenham's algorithm to connect them in any octant.
 For the third dimension a weak perspective is rendered.